webqit/quantum-js/README.md

 3. Watch your console.
 Have fun.

 Wanna see where the magic lies?
-Update your step 2 to separate the logic into two separate scripts:
+Update your step 2 to split the logic into two separate scripts:

 2. One ordinary script and one quantum script: